Nakhon Nayok province: Toponymy

 The word nakhon originates from the Sanskrit word nagara (Devanagari: नगर) meaning 'city', and the word nayok is thought to have been derived from the Sanskrit nāyaka (Devanagari: नायक) meaning 'leader' or 'captain'.
 However, in this connection, na means '[tax of] rice field' and yok means 'exempted'.
 Hence the name of the province literally means 'tax-free city'.

 History

-The city of Nakhon Nayok dates back to the Dvaravati Kingdom, probably founded in the 11th century.
+The city of Nakhon Nayok dates back to the Dvaravati period.
 Ruins from this time are visible at Mueang Boran Dong Lakhon south of the modern city.
+A Nan'an bowl and a cover box of the Northern Song have been recorded there.
+Natthapong Matsong, who lists them, conjectures that wares of that period reached Dvaravati towns as goods of an elite.
+Patcharaporn Ngernkerd and colleagues place that site on a former shoreline of the Gulf of Thailand and hold it to have been occupied since at least the sixth century, well before the date given above.
+In their survey of fifteen moated sites of eastern Thailand it is a village, the smallest of three ranks, measuring 0.38 km² within its moat.
+A group of Buddhist buildings stands at its outer moat, and a Pali inscription carrying the ye dhammā formula has been recovered there.

 Originally named Mueang Lablae, the name "Nakhon Nayok" was assigned to it in 1350, when it became a garrison town of the Ayutthaya kingdom protecting the eastern boundary.

 On 1 January 1943 the government downgraded Nakhon Nayok province and combined it with Prachinburi province, except for Ban Na district which became part of Saraburi province.
 On 9 May 1946 the province was re-established.